enthusiasticeva/concrete-strength/README.md

 # concrete-strength
-An analysis of the effect of different factors on the strength of concrete.
+This was a group project I did in my third year.
+It entailed analysisng the effect that different factors had on concrete strength, as well as to build a variety of models (simple linear, full, backwards regression, forwards regression) to determine which one most accurately predictedconcrete strenght.
+You can read more [here](/DATA2002%20GROUP%20PROJECT%20(1).pdf).
+To see the code that I contributed to this project, see [my working file](/working_file.html)